soninidhiverma3/Panoptic_Segmentation/README.md

 Results

 Corresponding segmentation outputs to demonstrate the model's capabilities.
-Quantitative metricS' results IoU=83.6 or PQscores=61.37.
+Quantitative metrics' results IoU=83.6 or PQscores=61.37.